Our tips for backpacking through Europe

 Whether it’s Berlin and London’s hipster dives, flamenco in Seville, or the enotecas that celebrate Italy’s rejuvenated wine industry, there are countless reasons to stay up till sunrise.
 Europe lives for the wee hours and you'll be following in some famous footsteps.

-Think about ordering a knee-buckling Duvel beer at Brussels’ historic La Fleur en Papier Doré, a time-worn café once the favourite hunt of Surrealist painter Magritte and Tintin creator Hergé.
+Think about ordering a knee-buckling Duvel beer at Brussels’ historic La Fleur en Papier Doré, a time-worn café once the favorite hunt of Surrealist painter Magritte and Tintin creator Hergé.
 Sip a pint in one of Oxford's historic pubs, like the Eagle and Child, J.R.R.
 Tolkien and C.S.
 Lewis's old haunt.

 10. Hit the beach

 Clubbed and pubbed out?
 It's time to hit the beach.
-If you're looking for heat, Formentera’s beaches are quieter and wilder than on neighbouring Ibiza, while Croatia and Italy have a slew of beautiful stretches of sand.
+If you're looking for heat, Formentera’s beaches are quieter and wilder than on neighboring Ibiza, while Croatia and Italy have a slew of beautiful stretches of sand.
 If you want to head off the beaten track, consider Mogren in Montenegro, part of the so-called “Budva Riviera” that stretches either side of Montenegro’s party town par excellence.

 Puglia, Italy